 |Short game description:||Design your own superhero and solve crime in a setting inspired by the HERO System tabletop role-playing game.|

-Don’t be fooled by Champion’s Online cartoonish aesthetic.
+Don’t be fooled by Champion’s Online cartoonish style.
 The character creation in this game is a gateway to creating some of the wildest comic book rejected concepts you could imagine.

 Dragon's Dogma: Dark Arisen